anishst/Learn/CloudComputing/AWS/aws_notes.md

 - AWS TaskCat
     - tests cloudformation templates

-## AWS Glue
-- serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development.
--  prepare and load data for analytics using an extract, transform and load (ETL) process

 ## Amazon Neptune
 - a fast, reliable, fully-managed **graph database** service that makes it easy to build and run applications that work with highly connected datasets.